 Eras: World History to 500 CE

 Transporting students from the beginnings of humanity and ancient civilizations all the way to the rise of early empires in India and China, Eras: World History to 500 CE offers readers a captivating journey around the world.
+Color maps, charts, photos, and illustrations encourage students to explore world history from various viewpoints and a diverse range of sources.
+Teachers are offered robust multimodal curriculum supports to teach all learning levels.

 6th Grade